 Yesterday I wrote a post about my trip to Koh Larn and all the cool things that I have done and seen there.
 So today I thought I let you know how you can actually get there from Pattaya.

-Now there are two options on which type of boat to take: Public ferry or speed boat.
+Now there are 2 options on which type of boat to take: Public ferry or speed boat.

 Pattaya to Koh Larn by Public Ferry

 This is the way I went to Koh Larn, it is just 30 Baht for a one way ticket.
 You don’t have to book in advance, just go to the pier and pay the money in cash right at the boat.
 It’s almost impossible not to find the boat as most other tourists are going for this option as well.
 Just follow the crowd.

 You have two choices for your destination on Koh Larn:

 - Naban Port: The main village of Koh Larn where most of the locals live and also the biggest resorts are located.
 There is no nice beach within walking distance, but motorbike services (40-60 Baht, depending on the distance of the beach) and motorcycle rentals (about 200-300 Baht per day) being offered.
 And you also have songthaews (motorized rickshaws) like in Pattaya, but they are only slightly cheaper than taking a motorcycle (30-40 Baht).